 The Bible explains God’s patience towards sinners, telling us he is “slow to anger and abounding in steadfast love.”
 (Exodus 34:6) When we develop a godly patience in our lives, we will likewise be patience and slow to anger towards sinful and inconsiderate people.

-Most importantly, faithfulness will also show in our life regarding God and his word.
-The bible compares the relationship between the church and Jesus to a marriage, and calls the church the Bride of Christ.
+Most importantly, faithfulness will also show up in the way we trust in God and his word.
+The bible compares the relationship between Jesus Christ and the church to a marriage, and calls the church the Bride of Christ.
 Faithfulness is one of the most important features of a healthy marriage.
-Like in a faithful marriage, we will stay near to the Lord, respect him, and always be willing to receive his divine counsel and leadership, rather than carnal or worldly things.
+When we are faithful to Christ, we will respect him, and always be willing to receive his divine counsel and leadership.

 Gentleness, Goodness, and Kindness

-Jesus, the image of the invisible God, perfectly demonstrated godly gentleness, goodness, and kindness.
-(1 Col 1:15) Although Jesus strongly defended what was right by standing up against the Pharisees, he gently cares for his people.
+Jesus Christ, who the image of the invisible God, perfectly demonstrated godly gentleness, goodness, and kindness.
+(1 Col 1:15) Although Jesus boldly spoke the truth to his critics, like the Pharisees, he gently cares for his people.

 Gentleness describes a way of doing things.
 It is not harsh, rigid, or demanding.
 It indicates a sensitivity towards other people’s circumstances, and a desire to do no harm.
 There is a gentle way to rock a baby, there is a gentle way to speak to others, there is a gentle way to handle giving bad news.
 Gentleness does not mean we withhold the truth, but it means we will speak the truth in love.
-When interacting with others, we use gentleness because we love them.
 (Ephesians 4:15)

 Goodness and kindness are closely related.
-They lead us to be respectful of others, and to seek the good of others.
+They will lead us to be respectful of others, and to seek to build up, encourage, and help those around us.
 True goodness and kindness are more than just our appearance.
 It is something which flows from a genuine heart that has been transformed by the power of God.

 Joy is a great place to end our lesson.
 The joy of the Lord will lead to rejoicing in our life.
 Joy is an expression of thankfulness and gratitude because God has saved us.
-Because of what Christ has done, we will experience eternal joy rather than eternal judgement.
-(Isaiah 61:7) The expectation of eternal blessings is an important source of our joy.
+Because of what Christ has done, you and I will experience eternal joy rather than eternal judgement.
+(Isaiah 61:7) That expectation of eternal blessings is an important source of our joy.